Breaking the Self-Confirming Loop: Diagnosing and Mitigating Systemic Reward Bias in Self-Rewarding RL: Preliminary

 \subsection{Symmetry-bias rate}

-Compared to symmetric noise, RLIR’s policy–reward coupling introduces a proportional imbalance between over-reward and under-reward.
-We term the directional components false‐negative (FN): under‐reward relative to the oracle; and false‐positive (FP): over‐reward relative to the oracle.
+Compared to symmetric noise, RLIR’s policy–reward coupling introduces a directional bias between over-reward and under-reward.
+We term the directional components false‐negative (FN): under‐reward relative to the oracle; and false‐positive (FP): over‐reward.
 With $(u)_+=\max\{u,0\}$, {